mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 ### Deleting ratings

-Let's try our hand at Stimulus with implementing a feature that allows users to delete multiple beer ratings at once without need for a full page reload.
+Let's try our hand at Stimulus by implementing a feature that allows users to delete multiple beer ratings at once without the need for a full page reload.

 We can start by creating a new partial file named `_ratings.html.erb` within the `/app/views/users` folder.